-Mentor Coaching to Improve Your Awareness and Competencies
+Mentor Coaching Core Competencies

-Posted by Michelle Wu, ACC | September 6, 2021 | Comments (0)
+Posted by Michelle Wu, ACC (Germany) | September 6, 2021 | Comments (0)

 I must admit, the last time I had mentor coaching was in 2013, while I was still going through The University of Miami Certified Professional Coach Program.
 Until I had to renew my Associate Certified Coach (ACC) credential last year, Mentor Coaching was the last thing on my list I thought I would need to help strengthen my coaching competencies.